Bumrungrad International Hospital: Management and organisation

 As of 2011, Bumrungrad International was managed by administrators from the United States, Australia, Thailand, and the United Kingdom.
 The 2006 hospital's medical chairman was board certified in the UK, and its group medical director was board certified in the US.
-The company's Board of Directors as at 31 January 2019 CEO is Artirat Charukitpipat, Hospital chief executive officer (CEO).
+The company's Board of Directors as of 31 January 2019 CEO is Artirat Charukitpipat, Hospital chief executive officer (CEO).
 Other top medical officers were trained in the UK or US, or held positions at one of Thailand's top teaching hospitals.
 As of 2006, a large proportion of the medical staff had international experience, and were board certified in Australia, Germany, Japan, the UK or the US (210 were board-certified in the US).

 Financials

 Bumrungrad is owned by the Bumrungrad Hospital Public Company Limited.
-It was listed on the Stock Exchange of Thailand (SET) in 15 December 1989, trading under the symbol "BH".
+It was listed on the Stock Exchange of Thailand (SET) on 15 December 1989, trading under the symbol "BH".

 For its fiscal year 2018 ending 31 December 2018, the company reported revenues of 18,541 million baht, assets of 24,749 million baht, and a net profit of 4,152 million baht, all numbers up from the previous year.